houghb/savvy/README.md

 **[doc](https://github.com/houghb/savvy/tree/master/doc)** - To be completed.
 This folder will contain the project documentation.

+**[doc/images](https://github.com/houghb/savvy/tree/master/doc/images)** - Contains images of sample plots, package workflow, as well as the savvy logo.

 **[savvy](https://github.com/houghb/savvy/tree/master/savvy)** - Houses modules to visualize the sensitivity analysis results.

 -  `sensitivity_tools.py`: Carries out a sensitivity analysis on your own model using SALib.
 - `data_processing.py`: Reads, cleans, and reformats the results.
-- `plotting.py`: Methods used to display the data 1st and total order data in a radial plot or 2nd order data as a heat map.
+- `plotting.py`: Plots 1st and total order sensitivity data as a radial plot and 2nd order data as a heat map.
-- `interactive_plots.py`: Allows for user interaction with the plots created in `plotting.py`
+- `interactive_plots.py`: Allows for user interaction with the plots created.
 - `network_tools.py` is a module that creates a graph of the sensitivity data and displays it, but requires graph-tool which may not be available to all users.

 **[savvy/tests](https://github.com/houghb/savvy/tree/master/savvy/tests)** Contains unit tests for each of the modules.